 Funds Allocation: Disbursement of 2 Full / $130.00 Monthly Sponsorships is below

 The supports each family receives from their sponsors are further detailed in the areas of distribution below.
 With the exception of basic needs, which is fully funded by the sponsors, all other areas of supports are subsidized by related programs or the HFK General Fund.

 Sponsorship covers 100% of what is needed to help support a family's basic needs, including rent, teff (Ethiopian grain/staple food), groceries, hygiene products, and firewood.

 Sponsorship contributes a portion of the overall medical costs for a family.
 These include doctor visits, prescriptions and medical treatment, hospital visits.
 Medical costs are subsidized by additional donations given to the HFK's Health Services and the General Fund.

 Sponsorship contributes a portion of what is needed to cover the educational and programming costs for all the children in a family.
 These include school fees, uniforms, supplies, daycare, berta breakfast, after school tutoring, snacks, soccer, special events and youth programs.
 These costs are subsidized by donations given to related programs and the HFK General Fund.

-Community Programming Sponsorship contributes a small portion of what is needed to cover a family’s participation in community programs such as trainings, celebrations, community meetings, special programs, adult education, purchasing & transportation costs, community gifts, home repairs, Ethiopian staff and leadership support.
+Community Programming Sponsorship contributes a small portion of what is needed to cover a family’s participation in family and community programs such as trainings, celebrations, community meetings, special programs, adult education, purchasing & transportation costs, community gifts, home repairs, Ethiopian staff and leadership support.
 All these costs are heavily subsidized by the HFK General Fund.

 Income Generation & Business Development